MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P4-Game-Objects/content.md

 # Summary

 Here you defined a class from which you can generate Penguin objects.
-The Penguin is a subclass of SKSpriteNode.
+The Penguin is a subclass of `SKSpriteNode`.
 Sprite Nodes are a common component of sprite kit.
 Sprites are game objects that you see on the screen.
 They have properties of: texture, color, size, and physicsBody.